“Do what you do but to its best possibilities” – Stefan Griesbach

 From his time on the fish farms of Connemara and after 15 years operating out of Galway Market and others around the county, including a factory shop at Ballybane Industrial Estate, he has seen many changes in the fishing industry.
 “We have seen massive change in our wholesale and retail trade since we started.
 We have educated our customers to a point where our regulars know what we are selling and the importance of buying what is in season”.
 The impact of social media has aided this education and has seen a shift in that approach entirely for marketing when they found other avenues to be less than satisfactory.
 “We tried printed press advertising which we found extremely expensive for very little return.
 Contracting someone else to do our marketing never worked as the engagement and passion we have was never there”, Stefan explains.

 So with so many changes since, where does he see the business developing?
 “We are very classical in what we are doing.
 We specialise in fresh, raw or live fish and seafood and this is what we want to stick to: “do what you do, but to its best possibilities.”
 This certainly doesn’t mean that Stefan and Gannet are not keen on developing, expanding or diversifying what they do but indeed there seems to be rather exciting times ahead.
 “Smoking our own fish would be a dream but realistically we also know that this needs such time commitment.
-The main development for Gannet this year will be the launch of our online business.
+The main development for Gannet this year will be the launch of our online business with the aid of marketing such as a Digital Business Card.
 A massive project has been on the pipeline for the last 2 years, coming out in a few months… will talk more about it’s when ready to take off.”
 However he is keen to exercise a note of caution when he reminds himself, “Upscaling a business is only good when you can retain the core quality of your product.”

 Recently, at the Connaught regional section of the Irish Restaurant Awards held in Sligo, Stefan was bestowed with the award of Local Food Hero.
 With a huge passion for educating customers on misleading yet still legal labeling of food, particularly in supermarkets, he has spoken out against this in an effort to action change.